 The art and craft of the short story

 For the first time we’re bringing our acclaimed week-long writing courses online.
 Capturing the transformative power of an Arvon week, we’re helping you to create the Arvon experience in your home, across five days.
 Join us for a structured week of workshops, one-to-ones, social gatherings and readings delivered by two Arvon tutors via Zoom.
 You’ll also get a ticket to our Wednesday How I Write session, and a celebratory Friday evening reading to share your work.

-Online Writing Week: Screenwriting
+Online Writing Week: Short Story

 Online Writing Week: Creative Non-Fiction